Links & Resources

 Understanding Vacuum Cleaner Specifications

-Understanding a large variety of confusing specifications is one of the most challenging aspects of selecting a new vacuum cleaner.
+Understanding vacuum cleaner specifications is one of the most challenging aspects of selecting a new vacuum cleaner.
 First and foremost, consumers want vacuum cleaners that offer the best cleaning ability.
 And most consumers typically equate cleaning ability with "power" or "suction".

-Cleaning ability is not just about power and suction, even though these attributes are important elements of vacuum cleaner performance.
+Cleaning ability is not just about vacuum suction power, even though this is an important element of vacuum cleaner performance.
 With a little information and education, you will be able to sift through the numbers and better understand what the specifications mean and which ones are important to you.

 These primary specifications include watts, amps, volts, water lift (or sealed suction), horsepower, air watts, and airflow.